1ke4real/fastapi-ollama-docker/Readme.md

 curl -X POST "http://localhost:8000/chat" -H "Content-Type: application/json" -d '{"prompt": "Why is the sky blue?"}'
 ```

-Container Configuration
+Container Configuration:

-    •   FastAPI runs in a dedicated Python container and exposes the API on port 8000.
+-   FastAPI runs in a dedicated Python container and exposes the API on port 8000.
-    •   Ollama runs the llama3.2 model in a separate container, accessible via HTTP requests from the FastAPI container.
+-   Ollama runs the llama3.2 model in a separate container, accessible via HTTP requests from the FastAPI container.